Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 \* per January 2022 only DPF is supported.

-\** available proceses for each receiver is available at https://platform.altinn.no/eformidling/api/capabilities/{mottaker-orgnummer}
+\** available process for each receiver is available at https://platform.altinn.no/eformidling/api/capabilities/{mottaker-orgnummer}

 An example of a configuration in application metadata: